 Salary Expectations

-As a lawyer in Pennsylvania, you can expect to earn an average salary of approximately $103,945 annually.
+As a lawyer in Pennsylvania, you can expect to earn an average salary of approximately $144,570 annually as of May 2022, according to the U.S. Bureau of Labor Statistics.
 However, your earnings can be influenced by various factors, such as:

 Your practice area